 On Wednesday 28th March 2018 the Bellahouston Sports Hall was once again filled with almost 500 excited youngsters from over 20 Glasgow Primary Schools.
 There was a buzz of energy and enthusiasm for the dancing, especially the Flying Scotsman Jig and the Dashing White Sergeant.
 We had Walter Provan as our experienced MC and excellent music from John Carmichael and his band.

-Thank you to all Branch members and Glasgow Education staff who helped make this event happen – for the 12th time!
+Thank you to all Branch members and Glasgow Education staff who helped make this event happen.

 Let’s hope that amongst these children are some of our future dancers.